kreasialamteknologi/loopback-next/docs/site/tutorials/authentication/Authentication-Tutorial.md

 ![](../../imgs/auth-tutorial-apiexplorer.png)

-1. Sign up using the/signup API
+1. Sign up using the `/signup` API

    Since we don’t have any users created, click on `POST /signup`.
 For the requestBody, the minimum you need is `email` and `password`. i.e.